unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ## Federated AAAI (Authentication, Authorization, and Auditing Infrastructure)

-Federated AAAI provides a consistent, secure approach to identity and access across multiple TREs, addressing the Federation Readiness training gap.
+Federated AAAI provides a consistent, secure approach to identity and access across multiple TREs.

 ### EOSC AAAI Federation Requirements

-EOSC Nodes, including TRE Providers, comply with Federation AAI requirements.
+EOSC Nodes, including TRE Providers, comply with Federation AAAI requirements.

-*   **Architecture:** Operate an **AARC Blueprint compliant AAI infrastructure** on each Node.
+*   **Architecture:** Operate an **AARC Blueprint compliant AAAI infrastructure** on each Node.
 *   **Model:** Use a **"hub-and-spoke" model** in the EOSC AAAI Federation, with **MyAccessID** as the central hub providing the Trust & Identity Layers.
 *   **Protocols:** Support **OpenID Connect (OIDC)** and **OAuth 2.0** protocols.
 *   **Enrolment:** Join the **eduGAIN Federation** as a Service Provider.
 Provide technical metadata (e.g., Redirect URIs, security endpoints) and confirm compliance with security requirements (e.g., Sirtfi) during registration.